 The Leader in Adult Care will guide and inspire teams to make positive differences to someone’s life when they are faced with physical, practical, social, emotional, psychological or intellectual challenges.
 They will be a leader of the care team and will develop and implement a values-based culture at a service or unit level.
 They may be responsible for business development, financial control, organisational resilience and continuity as well as for managing risk and leading on organisational change.

-You will have completed a relevant Level 3 qualification/apprenticeship in a healthcare-related subject and be working in a suitable healthcare environment.
+To apply for this Level 5 Leader in Adult Care course you will have completed a relevant Level 3 qualification/apprenticeship in a healthcare-related subject and be working in a suitable healthcare environment.
 Learners will have GCSE Grade C or above or equivalent.

 You will have an initial assessment prior to enrolling and prior work experience assessed.